-Course e-HIS-E-46(i): Environmental History of Total Credit: 4 India- II Time: 3 Hrs.
-Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine qu estions.
-The candidate shall attempt five questions in all.
-Question No. 1 will be com pulsory, which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
-The candidate shall attempt four mo ore questions, selecting at least one from each Unit.
-Each question will carry equal mark ks (i.e. 16 marks).

-Course Outcomes: The Course is designed to provide adequate understanding of the Environmental History of India in the colonial and modern times.

-HIS-E-46(i).1 Understand the impact of colonial intervention on environment in modern India.
+India-II Time: 3 Hrs.
+Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine questions.
+The candidate shall attempt f questions in all.
+Question No. 1 will be compulsory , which will consist of four short conceptual / the ematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
+The ca andidate shall attempt four more questions, selecting at least one from each Unit.
+Each Each question will carry equal marks (i.e. 16 marks).
+Course Outcomes: T The Course is designed to provide adequate understanding of the Environmental History of of India in the colonial and modern times.
+At the end of the Course , the students will be able to: HIS-E-46(i).1 Understand the impact of colonial intervention on environment in modern India.
 HIS-E-46(i).2 Learn the nature of resistance of peasants and tribal people/ to colonial agricultural and forest policies, rise of Indian nationalism and its concerns/visions over environmental issues.
 HIS-E-46(i).3 Grasp the state of environmental regulations and policies in independent India and the emergence of environmental movements in the country after independence.
-HIS-E-46(i).4 Know the impact of global environmental problems and environmental concerns on India and the state of environmental planning in the country after independence.

-Unit - I Colonial Intervention and Environmental Change: British Economic Policies and the Process of Colonialization; Colonialism and Nature - British Vision towards Environmental Issues; Over Exploitation of Natural Resources; Technological Development, Industrialization and its Impact on Land Use,
+Unit - I Colonial Intervention and Environmental Change: British Economic Policies and the Process of Colonialization; Colonialism and Nature - British Vision towards Environmental Issues; Over Exploitation of Natural Resources; Technological Development, Industrialization and its Impact on Land Use, country after independence.